mrn-aglic/datapipelines-airflow-book/chapter09/README.md

 Build and run the image in a single command:
 `make start-tests`.

+If you need to reinstall the airflowbook package use `make build-tests-nc` (nc: no cache) which builds the image without using docker cache.

 Check out Makefile to see how the commands are defined.